What Are the Advantages and Disadvantages of On-Grid Solar Systems? What Are the Advantages and Disadvantages of On-Grid Solar Systems?

 While on-grid solar systems reduce your reliance on the grid, they do not eliminate it.
 An on-grid system usually shuts down during a power outage.
 This means you will only have electricity during blackouts if you have a backup generator or a hybrid system with battery storage.

-If you're keen on installing an on-grid setup but are hesitant because of this, you can quickly solve it with a reliable battery storage system.
-A battery storage system will allow you to store excess energy in case of outages so you can still operate your appliances even during blackouts.
-Learn the benefits of adding a battery backup to your on-grid solar system here.
+If you’re keen on installing an on-grid setup but are hesitant because of this, you can quickly solve it with a reliable battery storage system.
+Adding a battery backup will allow you to store excess energy in case of outages so you can still operate your appliances even during blackouts.

 Inconsistent Energy Production